-Select Per Domain Default Location as the Node Manager type, and specify the user name and password for the Node Manager.
+Select Per Domain Default Location as the Node Manager type, and specify the Node Manager credentials.

-The Configuration Summary screen contains the detailed configuration information for the domain you are about to create.
+The Configuration Summary screen contains the detailed configuration information for the domain you are about to extend.
 Review the details of each item on the screen and verify that the information is correct.

 You can go back to any previous screen if you need to make any changes, either by using the Back button or by selecting the screen in the navigation pane.

 Domain creation will not begin until you click Create.

 More information about the options on this screen can be found in "Configuration Summary" in Creating WebLogic Domains Using the Configuration Wizard.

 The Configuration Success screen will show the updated domain home location.

 Make a note of the information provided here, as you will need it to start the servers and access the Administration Server.

 After you install Oracle HTTP Server and configure a Web Tier domain on WEBHOST1, then you must also perform the same tasks on WEBHOST2.